 - REITs – REITs (real estate investment trust) allow you to invest in real estate without the need to own or manage property.
 Investing in REITs is also a great way to earn dividends, and there are a number of REITs that pay out significant dividends.
 Real estate crowdfunding and eREITs are also popular investments that pay dividends.
 For example, Fundrise has a supplemental income portfolio for investors that want dividends.

 Most of the information that you’ll read online about dividend investing will be focused on stocks.
 Even some of the other options, like mutual funds and ETFs, ultimately invest in dividend-paying stocks.
+But other types of income-producing assets can also be options.

 Active Income vs. Passive Income